 Every effort has been made to ensure that every voting location is as accessible as possible.

 During the advanced voting period from October 12-14, all voting locations will be equipped with Audio Tactile Interface (ATI) Handheld Touch Pads, Paddles and Sip and Puff devices.
+During the advanced voting period you may vote at any of the following advanced voting locations:

 On Voting day, October 22, voters will be able to vote at any location in their ward.
 For voters who wish to use the Audio Tactile Interface (ATI) Handheld Touch Pad, Paddles or Sip and Puff devices, one voting location in each ward will be equipped with all three accessible ballot marking devices.